Infection Prevention

 - After contact with micro-organisms

-Disinfection of the hands with alcohol 77%
+Disinfection of the hands with alcohol 77% to remove resident flora (press pump twice and rub until dry):

-- Between two subjects
+- Between two subjects.

 Prevention of transmission of blood-borne diseases